How To Get Sober At Home – (without joining a group)

 Most people are going to feel some level of withdrawal symptoms when they stop drinking.
 Depending on the level of your drinking, these symptoms may be mild or severe.
 It will depend a lot on how long you have been drinking.

 Ok, so how then do we manage to get out of this cycle?
-How do you get sober without AA
+And do you have to join a group like AA to do it?
+Is there a way for you to get sober without AA?

-Many people attempting a home detox have found the support and advice through Live Rehab, who have a Sobriety Success online community that is specialised in guiding a home detox.
+Many people attempting to detox at home have found the support and advice they need via Live Rehab.
+They have a Sobriety Success online community that is specialised in guiding a home detox.
 And helping you to get Sober without AA.
+You can try them out with a free trial, which means you are not stuck in something you don’t want to be in.

 Don’t Give Up on Getting Sober